Opportunity

 Two years after I started working there, my department’s director got tired of fussing with the city manager and quit.
 I was named temporary director in his place.
 In that role, I helped build a new computing center while converting the city’s accounting, customer service, library, tax, and utility applications from the Univac 90/30 system to the IBM 4341.

 Working around the clock forced me to leave No Sweat.
-Yet, even after taking that off the table, I dropped from my slim 135 pounds to 118 due to ceaseless toil and subsisting on coffee and animal crackers from vending machines.
+Yet, even after taking that off the table, I dropped from my slim 135 pounds to a ghastly 118 due to ceaseless toil and subsisting on coffee and animal crackers from vending machines.
 My old friend, Bob Schloss, still in Denton, came to my rescue.
 Not only was he a fellow musician, he was a Registered Nurse.

 Those years I considered graduate school.
 An official commendation from the Denton City Council recognizing my efforts was my diploma.